 Ryujin Suspension Bridge 竜神大吊橋

-Bungee jump from the longest walkable suspension bridge on Honshu
+Bungee jump from one of the longest walkable suspension bridges on Honshu

 The Ryujin Suspension Bridge in Ibaraki Prefecture offers a unique and breathtaking experience.
 You're 100 meters above the yawning gorge below and mist-shrouded Ryujin Lake.
 In every direction are views of the green, tree-covered hills and above you nothing but sky.

 The views from the middle of the bridge are incredible